gbif/regionalnodes/sessions/tuesday-theme-2.md

 Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials.

+## Panel discussion: Exploring future directions for GBIF
+*presentation by Dave Martin and Javier Molina*
+{% include vimeo.html id="569102996" %}
+GNM 2021 (Virtual) Theme 2 Live panel with all presenters.
+Panel moderator: Mélianie Raymond, GBIF Secretariat, Participation and Engagement

 {: .notification .is-info}
-Please view the presentations ahead of the live panel discussions and use the GBIF community forum to ask any questions ahead of the live sessions.
-You can also ask questions during the panel discussions.
+Please view the presentations below ahead of the live panel discussions and use the GBIF community forum to ask any questions.

 ## Aligning GBIF and ALA
 *presentation by Dave Martin and Javier Molina*